Red-Ravens/soccer-updater/README.md

 2. Compiles it into reddit- and /r/ussoccer-friendly text

-3. Updates the sidebar with match info via [pythonanywhere.com](https://wwpythonanywhere.com)
+3. Runs daily to updates the sidebar with match info via [pythonanywhere.com](https://wwpythonanywhere.com)

 #### Parsing US Soccer